-People ALWAYS ask what are our favorite and best places we’ve visited.
+People ALWAYS ask what are the best places to travel.
 And our answer is always the same.
 Travel is so subjective.
-Each trip is so different, and it’s hard to compare a city destination, with an adventure destination, with a wonder of the world.
+Each trip is very different, and it’s hard to compare a city destination, with an adventure destination, with a Wonder of the World.
 However, some trips definitely stand out.
 These places exceed all expectations.
 Blow our minds.
 These places touch our souls, not just while we are there, but sit with us looong after we’re home, and hopefully forever.

 There’s no way to predict which destination will be life-altering.
-We’ve discovered the places that stand out are typically in remote locations, seeping with culture, with a spiritual component.
-I’m talking about the places we dream about, stop in our tracks, and could spent endless time exploring.
+We’ve discovered our best places to travel are typically in remote locations, seeping with culture, with a spiritual component.
+I’m talking about the places that haunt us, make us gasp, and where we could spend endless time exploring.

 Easter Island is calm, peaceful, and the perfect place to recharge and explore.
 It’s hard to imagine how such an isolated island in the middle of the Pacific Ocean has so much culture and history.
 I recommend everyone to visit Easter Island at least once in your lifetime, it’s an experience you will never forget.
 Read about our trip to Easter Island here.